kirame09/sparkpost-api-documentation/services/relay-webhooks.md

 ## Field Definitions

+### SMTP

-The following fields will be included in the JSON object posted to the relay webhooks target:
+The following fields will be included in the JSON object posted to the SMTP relay webhooks target:

 | Field     | Type   | Description                                                 | Notes
 |-----------|--------|-----------------------------------------------------------------------|--------------|